create3000/x_ite/docs/_posts/components/ParticleSystems/VolumeEmitter.md

 ### MFInt32 [in, out] **coordIndex** -1 <small>[0,∞) or -1</small>

-CoordIndex indices are applied to contained Coordinate values in order to define randomly generated initial geometry of the particles.
+*coordIndex* indices are applied to contained Coordinate values in order to define randomly generated initial geometry of the particles.

 ### SFNode [in, out] **coord** NULL <small>[X3DCoordinateNode]</small>

-Coordinates for the geometry used as the emitting volume.
+*coord*inates for the geometry used as the emitting volume.

 ## Description